 Remote monitoring and control software should not be limited to a small number of remotes.
 Today, single monitoring solutions for single gear frequently results in confusion when training staff and managing alarms.

 Remote monitoring and control software should also be designed around a proven model.
-Consumer grade software often reflects a casual approach more typical in IT cases.
+Consumer-grade software often reflects a casual approach more typical in IT cases.
 Gear monitoring requires a better design.

 Poor software design choices can result in any number of challenges in deploying a quality remote monitoring and control system.
 Some popular IP based solutions have chosen UDP for delivering events but are not secure.
-When visibility of your network status is most important, non-guaranteed delivery options are a poor choice for vital events.
+When the visibility of your network status is most important, non-guaranteed delivery options are a poor choice for vital events.

 DPS Telecom T/Mon software is built on a client-driven design that keeps true operational status even as events are processed.
 An event can occur that places a device in your network in degraded operational status. you will retain visibility to the degraded device status until it is restored.
 Clearing the event, while a vital management processing step, does not cause a T/Mon master to display an all-clear status.

-T/Mon software is deployed on server class platforms.
+T/Mon software is deployed on server-class platforms.
 T/Mon masters are not simply off-the-shelf workstations.
 The enclosure and power options are custom designed and manufactured for industrial strength.

-The DPS sales team works closely with DPS design engineers to insure that your needs are clear.
+The DPS sales team works closely with DPS design engineers to ensure that your needs are clear.
 Many factors are considered in making a proposed solution that fits your needs.
 Often, the design team can see issues that have not been seen in environments where telemetry staff is trying to keep up with expectations.